 This week’s picture was taken on Sunday when we had roast dinner.
 Poor Chris doesn’t look great but its a picture of the girls so nevermind!

 Last weekend we headed off on a very last minute camping trip down to Chichester.
-We were loaned a brand new tent (a Vango Airbeam Evoque) which we needed to pick up on the way and didn’t arrive until 10pm.
+We were loaned a brand new tent (a Vango Airbeam Evoque) my friends got at a wall tent shop, which we needed to pick up on the way and didn’t arrive until 10pm.
 We had huge amounts of fun, putting up this brand new tent, in the pitch black, with only my car headbeams to light the way.
 However the tent is awesome – did you know you could get fully inflatable tents that don’t require poles?!

 Anyway after pretty much arriving and going to sleep (it was midnight by then mind you), we woke around 7am the next morning and got ready for a day at Chichester Marina.
 The girls grandparents have a boat there and they had invited us all down for the day.
 I have to admit I always feel at home with Bob and Andrea (the grandparents) even though I’m separated from their son.
 After nipping out to the nearby village and getting some cash out (to pay for camping), we arranged to travel to the marina and meet Bob and Andrea.
 We parked the car and boarded the boat for the day.